 Two detained under Goondas Act in Tiruppur

-The Tiruppur City Police have invoked the provisions of Goondas Act against two persons who were arrested on charges of murder.
+The Tiruppur District Rural Police have detained two bootleggers under Goondas Act on Sunday.

-Commissioner A.G.
-Babu slapped the provisions of the Act on A. Mohanraj (28) from Moogambigai Nagar near Palavanjipalayam in Tiruppur, and R. Arivuprakash (26) from Oddanchathiram in Dindigul district.
-According to the police, Mohanraj, Arivuprakash and three others were arrested by the Nallur police on June 4 this year on charges of murdering their friend K. Sureshkumar.
-The police said that Mohanraj and Arivuprakash had other cases against them.
+The police identified them as C. Kaliyamoorthy (26) and T. Thirumoorthy (19) both native of Kallakurichi district.

+The police said they were causing harm to the public health by selling intoxicating liquor that goes against the prohibition rules of the state.

 - Comments will be moderated by The Hindu editorial team.